 The difference between 2004 (MFV litter layer thickness measurements) and 1990 (Forest Classification database; De Vries and Leeters 2001) was estimated and a mean annual rate of carbon accumulation was calculated.
-A Monte Carlo uncertainty analysis was carried out with random carbon litter stocks assigned to plots from a distribution rather than from the mean values.
-The results of the Monte Carlo analysis consistently showed a carbon sink in litter; however the magnitude was very uncertain.
-As such, it was assumed to be the more conservative estimate to set the accumulation of carbon in litter in Forest Land remaining Forest Land to zero.
+To calculate the difference in carbon stocks between the two NFI's, a Monte Carlo uncertainty analysis was carried out with random litter carbon stocks taken from the distribution of stocks in plots measured in the HOSP and MFV, rather than comparing the mean values.
+The results of the Monte Carlo analysis consistently showed a carbon sink in litter; however the magnitude was very uncertain (Figure 4.5).
+Therefore, the more conservative estimate was used to set the accumulation of carbon in litter in Forest Land remaining Forest Land to zero.
 The uncertainty was attributed largely to the fact that no litter information was collected in the HOSP inventory which was used for 1990.
+Consequently under the KP accounting the litter carbon pool under Forest Management is considered to be not a source.